webmachinelearning/webnn/device-selection-explainer.md

 1. Allow the underlying platform ultimately choose the compute device.

-2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance, low latency, stable sustained performance etc.
+2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance (throughput), low latency, stable sustained performance etc.

 3. Allow an easy way to create a context with a GPU device, i.e. without specifying an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice).